 1. DECIDE WHICH AREAS ARE TOP PRIORITY

-Our top priority was the parks, plain and simple.
+Our top priority was the parks.
 We don’t really have any major parks back home and after seeing countless photos of Utah in all its splendor, I was dying to go on a thousand hikes and see it all in one fell swoop.
 This wasn’t going to be a foodie trip (heaven knows I love those) or one where I wanted to go city exploring.
 This trip was based entirely on natural beauty, hiking, and photos.
 So we kept the entire trip centered on the best places to hike and explore on foot.

 2. STICK TO A FINITE NUMBER OF PARKS